shadow-robot/sr-ros-interface/docs/source/index.rst

 Installation Instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-We'll assume that you've already installed ROS Indigo from `those
+We'll assume that you've already installed ROS Indigo from `these
 instructions <http://wiki.ros.org/indigo/Installation/Ubuntu>`__ using
 the recommended proposed solution.

-To install our software please take a look at those `install steps <generated/shadow_robot/INSTALL.html>`__.
+To install our software please take a look at these `install steps <generated/shadow_robot/INSTALL.html>`__.

 Running the software
 ~~~~~~~~~~~~~~~~~~~~